 - Extra Soft Bond

-You must pair the appropriate diamond bond with the hardness of concrete you’re working with.
+You must pair the appropriate diamond bond with the hardness of the concrete you’re working with.

-Soft concrete requires Hard bond diamonds and hard concrete needs soft bond diamonds- so if you have,
+The simple guideline is: Soft concrete requires Hard bond diamonds and hard concrete needs soft bond diamonds

-Once you understand the concrete hardness, you can easily use the rule of thumb, to find that sweet spot- to balance diamond use and productivity.
+Once you understand the concrete hardness, you can easily use this guideline, to find that sweet spot- to balance diamond use and productivity.
 This will keep more money in your pocket and help you to produce optimum results, efficiently.